tianyue58/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-User decides to undo the delete action.
+User decides to undo the clear action.

     * 2a1.
-InternSHIP undoes the delete action and restores the previous state.
+InternSHIP undoes the clear action and restores the previous state.

       Use case ends.

-**Use case: Undo/Redo a change to the application list**
+**Use case 9: Undo/Redo a change to the application list**

 **MSS**